alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-coercion-on-disbelief.md

 layout: post
 title: "Coercion on disbelief"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 9272-8"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 9272, Question 8"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
 note: true
-uid: coercion-on-disbelief
+locale: en
 excerpt: "If coercion is actually existent, then the apparent declaration of disbelief is tolerated on condition that a person's heart is assured of faith"
 muftis:
   chairman: